dvallin/hibitset-js/Readme.md

   };
 }
 ```
 the first part is an excerpt from the tests.
 Then a boolean operation and the zero factory method are demonstrated.
 The iterate function showcases how to iterate over a BitSet.
+The iterate and createIterator functions are part of the library.
 The HierarchicalBitset type is an interface shared by all BitSets.

 ## Motivation